A linear response framework for simulating bosonic and fermionic correlation functions illustrated on quantum computers

 Abstract

 Response functions are a fundamental aspect of physics; they represent the link between experimental observations and the underlying quantum many-body state.
 However, this link is often under-appreciated, as the Lehmann formalism for obtaining response functions in linear response has no direct link to experiment.
-Within the context of quantum computing, and by using a linear response framework, we restore this link by making the experiment an inextricable part of the quantum simulation.
-This method can be frequency- and momentum-selective, avoids limitations on operators that can be directly measured, and is ancilla-free.
-As prototypical examples of response functions, we demonstrate that both bosonic and fermionic Green’s functions can be obtained, and apply these ideas to the study of a charge-density-wave material on ibm_auckland.
+Within the context of quantum computing, and via a linear response framework, we restore this link by making the experiment an inextricable part of the quantum simulation.
+This method can be frequency- and momentum-selective, avoids limitations on operators that can be directly measured, and can be more efficient than competing methods.
+As prototypical examples of response functions, we demonstrate that both bosonic and fermionic Green’s functions can be obtained, and apply these ideas to the study of a charge-density-wave material on the ibm_auckland superconducting quantum computer.
 The linear response method provides a robust framework for using quantum computers to study systems in physics and chemistry.
-It also provides new paradigms for computing response functions on classical computers.